Becausnt/FIX-No-power-options-available-SEB/README.md

 If everything worked you should end up back here:
 ![image](https://github.com/Becausnt/FIX-No-power-options-awailable-SEB/assets/142886938/d78cb6d7-13ce-4b09-95e2-fb69aad9ed2b)

 You can exit and the options might be back already, if not you should restart your PC.
+You can shut down you PC by either holding the power Button until the screen goes black or by entering `shutdown /s` into the console. (`shutdown /f` works too and is faster but might cause loss of unsaved data)

 ## How to see your username